Thodari: Production

 In early 2015, Prabhu Solomon approached Dhanush to play the lead role in his next film and by February 2015, the director had started pre-production work with a recce in North India.
 Keerthy Suresh was signed to play the leading female role.

 Thodari is the first Indian film that was shot entirely on a train.
 The film's shoot took place predominantly on the Duronto Express, and the film features the lead pair travelling from Delhi to Chennai.
 Hence, initially, a grand train set was put up at Binny Mills, Chennai during July 2015 for the film's initial schedule.
 Production continued for sixty days straight, with the makers alternating between shooting the film in sets and on a live train.
 Shoot progressed through the middle of 2015, with scenes also filmed in Goa and Hyderabad.
 In October 2015, a schedule was shot in Orissa, after which production was completed for scenes featuring Dhanush.
 Prabhu Solomon continued to shoot further scenes featuring parallel stories throughout late 2015 and early 2016, with Ganesh Venkatraman filming scenes during January 2016.

-Release

-This Film has been sold by Jaya TV.